dannyvankooten/bunseki/docs/misc/NGINX.md

-# Using NGINX with Fathom
+# Using NGINX with Bunseki

-Let's say you have the Fathom server listening on port 9000 and want to serve it on your domain, `yourfathom.com`.
+Let's say you have the Bunseki server listening on port 9000 and want to serve it on your domain, `yourbunseki.com`.

-We can use NGINX to redirect all traffic for a certain domain to our Fathom application by using the `proxy_pass` directive combined with the port Fathom is listening on.
+We can use NGINX to redirect all traffic for a certain domain to our Bunseki application by using the `proxy_pass` directive combined with the port Bunseki is listening on.

-Create the following file in `/etc/nginx/sites-enabled/yourfathom.com`
+Create the following file in `/etc/nginx/sites-enabled/yourbunseki.com`

 ```
 server {
-	server_name yourfathom.com;
+	server_name yourbunseki.com;

 	location / {
 		proxy_set_header X-Real-IP $remote_addr;